FabLab-Merida/FABlab-Merida-Material-Sphere-Blender/README.md

 # FABlab-Merida-Material-Sphere-Blender-
-Material sphere created to check and create new materials in the fablab merida style
+Material sphere created to check and create new materials in the fablab Mérida style.